gabrielgt/EvergineDocs/manual/graphics/low_level_api/resourcefactory.md

 var vertexBuffer = this.graphicsContext.Factory.CreateBuffer(vertexData, ref vertexBufferDescription);
 ```
+All the common Low-Level objects (textures, buffer, ...) are represented by abstract classes, and ResourceFactory allows you to create them in the same way for all the supported APIs.
+So, for example, a ResourceFactory of `DX11GraphicsContext` always will create DX11 graphics resources (`DX11Texture`, `DX11Buffer` and so on).

 ## Objects

-The complete list of objects that you can create using the ResourceFactory is:
+The complete list of objects that you can create using the ResourceFactory are:

 * [Buffer](buffer.md)
 * [Texture](texture.md)